JoGMG/know-your-movies/README.md

 ## Overview

 The Movie Cast Website Project is designed to provide users with a simple and efficient way to access information about the cast of their favorite movies.
-It offers a user-friendly interface for searching and displaying cast members, making it easy for movie enthusiasts to find out who starred in a particular film.
+It offers a simple user-friendly interface for searching movies and displaying movie cast members, making it easy for movie enthusiasts to find out who starred in a particular film.

 ## Features

-- **Movie Search by Title**: Users can search for a movie by its title, and the website will provide information about its cast.
+- **Movie Search by Title**: Users can search for a movie by its title, choose the particular movie they are looking for, and view information about the movie such as its release date, genre, summary, cast members and reviews.

-- **Displaying Cast Members**: The project displays the cast members for the selected movie, making it easy to identify the actors and actresses.
+- **Movie Search by Cast Name**: Users can search for a movie by a cast member's name, choose the particular movie they are looking for, and view information about the movie such as its release date, genre, summary, cast members and reviews.

+- **An Automatic + Manual Review SlideShow**: Users can view reviews about a movie on a container which changes every 5 seconds, equipped with a manual previous and next control button.

 - **Simple and Intuitive User Interface**: The website features a straightforward and user-friendly interface, ensuring a seamless user experience.

-- **Potential Future Features or Enhancements**: Future enhancements may include user reviews, additional movie details, and integration with popular movie databases.
+- **Potential Future Features or Enhancements**: Future enhancements may include website's responsiveness making it look more presentable for different screen sizes.

 ## Getting Started